frankyeh/Practicum/index.md

 - Requirement:

-  Join a weekly progress meeting in the Friday afternoon with the course advisors.
+  Join a weekly practicum meeting in the Friday morning or afternoon with the course advisors.

 - Research Description: